Adopted Dog Saves Puppies and Kittens with Unconditional Love

 Piper is kind, brave, and loving — exactly the kind of mother I strive to be both to my human and fur children.
 Piper’s purpose?
 The “best dog ever” is helping me to become a better human.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Sherri won Voices of Change Animal League (VOCAL) in Ocala, Florida a 2019 Holiday Wishes award.